Muslim conquest of the Iberian Peninsula: Background

-The historian al-Tabari transmits a tradition attributed to the Caliph Uthman who stated that the road to Constantinople was through Hispania, "Only through Spain can Constantinople be conquered.
-If you conquer (Spain) you will share the reward of those who conquer (Constantinople)."
+The historian al-Tabari transmits a tradition attributed to Caliph Uthman, who stated that the road to Constantinople was through Hispania, "Only through Spain can Constantinople be conquered.
+If you conquer [Spain] you will share the reward of those who conquer [Constantinople]".
 The conquest of Hispania followed the conquest of the Maghreb.
-Walter Kaegi says Tabari's tradition is dubious, arguing that conquest of the far western reaches of the Mediterranean Sea was motivated by military, political and religious opportunities.
+Walter Kaegi says Tabari's tradition is dubious and argued that conquest of the far western reaches of the Mediterranean Sea was motivated by military, political and religious opportunities.
 He considers that it was not a shift in direction due to the Muslims failing to conquer Constantinople in 678.

 Precisely what happened in Iberia in the early 8th century is uncertain.
-There is one contemporary Christian source, the Chronicle of 754 (which ends on that date), regarded as reliable but often vague.
+There is one contemporary Christian source, the Chronicle of 754, which ends that year and is regarded as reliable but often vague.
 There are no contemporary Muslim accounts, and later Muslim compilations, such as that of Al-Maqqari from the 17th century, reflect later ideological influence.
-Roger Collins writes that this paucity of early sources means that detailed specific claims need to be regarded with caution.
+Roger Collins writes that the paucity of early sources means that detailed specific claims need to be regarded with caution.

 The Umayyads took control of Hispania from the Visigoths, who had ruled for roughly 300 years.
-At the time of the conquest, the Visigothic upper class was beginning to fracture, and had many problems with succession and maintaining power.
-This was partially due to the fact that the Visigoths were only one or two percent of the population, making it difficult to maintain control over a rebellious population.
+At the time of the conquest, the Visigothic upper class was beginning to fracture and had many problems with succession and maintaining power.
+That was partially because the Visigoths were only 1 to 2% of the population, which made it difficult to maintain control over a rebellious population.

-The ruler at the time was King Roderic but the manner of his ascent to the throne is unclear; there are accounts of a dispute with Achila II, son of his predecessor Wittiza.
+The ruler at the time was King Roderic but the manner of his ascent to the throne is unclear.
+There are accounts of a dispute with Achila II, son of his predecessor Wittiza.
 Later regnal lists, which cite Achila and omit Roderic, are consistent with the contemporary account of civil war.
 Numismatic evidence suggests a division of royal authority, with several coinages being struck, and that Achila II remained king of the Tarraconsense (the Ebro basin) and Septimania until circa 713.
-The nearly contemporary Chronicle of 754 describes Roderic as a usurper who earned the allegiance of other Goths by deception, while the less reliable late-ninth century Chronicle of Alfonso III shows a clear hostility towards Oppa, bishop of Seville (or Toledo) and probably a brother of Wittiza, who appears in an unlikely heroic dialogue with Pelagius.
+The nearly-contemporary Chronicle of 754 describes Roderic as a usurper who earned the allegiance of other Goths by deception, and the less reliable late-9th-century Chronicle of Alfonso III shows a clear hostility towards Oppa, bishop of Seville (or Toledo) and probably a brother of Wittiza, who appears in an unlikely heroic dialogue with Pelagius.

-There is also a story of one Julian, count of Ceuta, whose wife or daughter was raped by Roderic and who sought help from Tangier.
+There is also a story of Julian, count of Ceuta, whose wife or daughter was raped by Roderic and who sought help from Tangier.
 However, these stories are not included in the earliest accounts of the conquest.